Ellie Koyander: Career

 She was coached by Patrick D. Deneen, father of USA moguls competitor Patrick M. Deneen.

 2010 Winter Olympics

-In the 2010 Winter Olympics she was the youngest member of Team GB, aged 18.
+In the 2010 Winter Olympics, she was the youngest member of Team GB, aged 18.
 She was the youngest female ever to have competed in an Olympic freestyle skiing event.
-Great Britain only entered three freestyle skiers in three separate events.
-All three competitors were female.
+Great Britain only entered three freestyle skiers in three separate events, who were all females.

-In the actual competition, she came 24th out of 27.
-The first 20 qualified for the final.
+In the actual competition, she was placed 24th out of 27 but only the first 20 qualified for the final.

 Personal life

 She used to live in Tideswell in the picturesque Derbyshire Dales.
-She now lives in Washington state with her husband and former fellow moguls Olympian, Patrick M. Deneen.
+Currently, she lives in Washington state, with her husband and former fellow moguls Olympian, Patrick M. Deneen.

 On 29 June 2012 she carried the Olympic flame through Ashbourne.